Logiqx/scw-comp/docs/README.md

 - You can find all of the past results and personal profiles on the [results](results/) page.
 - You can view the past winners (either $5 or $10 gift cards for TheCubicle) via the linked Google [sheet](prizes/winners.html).

 Note: The weekly competition awarded $5 prizes.
-The bi-weekly competition offers $10 prizes.
+The bi-weekly competition offered $10 prizes until June 2025.